dreamcatcher072014/restaurant-franchise-elt-pipeline/README.md

 # restaurant-franchise-elt-pipeline
-An ELT pipeline for adapted from a restaurant franchise company
+An batch driven ELT pipeline adapted from a real-life restaurant franchise company